notsanjaykapoor/notme-secrets/readme.md

 #### Password Manager

 The password interface uses the [pass](https://www.passwordstore.org/) tool to store passwords in gpg encrypted files.
-The password user interface enables creating new passwords and showing existing passwords:
+The password user interface allows creating new passwords and showing existing passwords.
+Each password is stored in a gpg encrypted file.
+Main storage for all passwords is an s3 compatible bucket.
+This repo uses Google Cloud Storage.
+The app will cache passwords on startup and sync them continuously in the background as they change (in typical scenarios, this is a heavy read and light write system).

 ![Password List Example](https://ik.imagekit.io/notme001/readme/passw_list_example.png "passw list example")